 Intake

-The digestive system of a snake starts from the mouth, which is highly modified to swallow the prey in whole.
-The jaws as well as parts of their skulls are flexible enough to swallow large prey.
-Another interesting fact is that, in most cases, the prey is swallowed (without chewing) headfirst, so that its horns, limbs, hair, feathers, or spines, do not get stuck and cause injury to the snake.
-However, such injuries may happen in some cases.
-The process of digestion begins in the mouth, as the prey is coated with saliva that contains digestive enzymes.
-The process of swallowing may take several hours or even days.
+The digestive system of a snake starts from the mouth, which is highly modified to swallow prey whole.
+The jaws, as well as parts of their skulls, are flexible enough to swallow large prey.
+Another interesting fact is that, in most cases, the prey is swallowed headfirst, without any chewing.
+This way, the prey's horns, limbs, hair, feathers, or spines do not get stuck and cause injury to the snake.
+However, such injuries can still happen in some cases.

 Digestion

 The long tube-like structure that connects the mouth with the stomach is called the esophagus.
 In snakes, the esophagus is muscular as well as lengthy.
 It may measure one-quarter to one-half the body length of the snake.
-The organ is highly distensible to facilitate movement of large prey to the stomach.
-It is the contraction of the muscles on the walls of the esophagus that aids to move the prey to the stomach.
-The cells on the stomach walls produce strong digestive juices that help dissolve the prey.
-Even the small intestine produces some secretions that help in the process of digestion.
+The organ is highly distensible (meaning it can stretch wide) to allow large prey to move down to the stomach.
+It is the contraction of the muscles on the walls of the esophagus that pushes the prey toward the stomach.

 Factors that Affect Digestion